Wright beats Smith to win world title

 Playing in his third final, Wright raced into a 2-0 lead before ninth seed Smith recovered to hold the advantage at 5-4.

-But, with the partisan crowd at the Alexandra Palace in London firmly behind Smith, Wright hit back to inflict a second final defeat on his English opponent.
+But, with the partisan crowd at the Alexandra Palace in London firmly behind Smith, Wright hit back - taking eight legs in a row at one point - to win 7-5 and inflict a second final defeat on his English opponent.

 The 51-year-old wins £500,000 in prize money after adding to his maiden title in 2020.